 Albert Einstein (1879-1955), best known for his theory of relativity, is revered by the physics community for several other tremendous achievements too.
 After he moved to the United States, he became quite an institution.
 Below are quotations and quips of Einstein.
-A few of them are toned down so that they do not mislead so much . . .
-[Mod] means that.
+A few of them are toned down somewhat.
+[Mod] for 'Modified' suggests that.

 A human being is part of a whole, called by us the Universe, a part limited in time and space.